auxesis/visage/README.md

 Visage is MIT licensed.

 Visage is distributed with Highcharts.
-Torstein Hønsi has kindly granted permission to distribute Highcharts under the GPL as part of Visage.
+Torstein Hønsi has kindly granted permission to distribute Highcharts under the GPLv2 as part of Visage.

 If you ever need an excellent JavaScript charting library, please consider purchasing a [commercial license](http://highcharts.com/license) for